Table of contents

 Systemic Health Management: Conditions like uncontrolled diabetes or habits such as smoking can significantly impair blood flow to the gums, hindering the body's ability to maintain the bone-to-implant bond.

 Bite Protection: If you suffer from bruxism (teeth grinding), a nightguard is essential.
 The titanium post has no periodontal ligament the "shock absorber" found in natural teeth, so excessive force can lead to structural failure.
+You should understand dental implant infection risks before making a decision about your dental implant treatment.

 Cost and Access at Vitrin Clinic